davibernardes035/ElasticSearchExample/README.md

 ```

-4.The printResults method is a helper method that formats and prints the title and content of a search result.
+4. The printResults method is a helper method that formats and prints the title and content of a search result.

 ```
 private static void printResults(String title, String content) {